SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ```
 npm install -g @microsoft/generator-sharepoint
 ```
->**Note:** Yeoman generator for SharePoint can be installed both globally and locally.
-In this case we are installing the Yeoman generator for SharePoint to be available globally.
+>**Note:** Yeoman generator for SharePoint is targeted to get deployed globally with the initial General Availability (GA) version.
+There are some known issues if it's installed locally to the project, which are planned to be addressed post GA.

 ## Optional tools